Valuations for rating and taxing

 Within a townsite

 For land situated within a townsite the UV is the site value of the land.
 In general, this means the value of the land as if it were vacant with no improvements except merged improvements.
-Merged improvements relate to improvements such as removal of rocks, clearing, retaining, levelling, draining and filling.
+Merged improvements relate to improvements such as clearing, draining and filling.

 Outside a townsite

 The UV of land outside a townsite is valued as if it had no improvements.
-In this case the land is valued as though it remains in its original, natural state, although any land degradation is taken into account as are any services or amenities which add value.
+In this case the land is valued as though it remains in its original, natural state, although any land degradation is taken into account.

-For land used for cropping or grazing, if the UV of broad hectare land cannot reasonably be determined on similar undeveloped broad hectare comparable sales, it is calculated as a percentage of the value of the land as if it had been developed to a fair district standard but not including buildings.
-Where it applies, this percentage is prescribed by regulation by the Valuer-General from year to year and is currently set at 50 per cent.
+If the UV cannot reasonably be determined on this basis, it is calculated as a percentage of the value of the land as if it had been developed to a fair district standard but not including buildings.
+This percentage is prescribed (where it applies) by the Valuer-General from year to year and is currently 50 per cent.

-There are certain exceptions to the above where the Valuation of Land Act 1978 provides that the UV is based on a statutory formula, for example a fixed rate per hectare or a multiple of the annual rent.
+There are certain exceptions to the above for which the Valuation of Land Act 1978 provides statutory valuation calculations for UV based on formula, for example a fixed rate per hectare or a multiple of the annual rent.

 These exceptions include mining tenements, leases under the Land Administration Act 1997 for the purpose of grazing, leases under agreement acts, and land held under the Conservation and Land Management Act 1984.